Elijah Alejo

 Elijah Christian Ong Alejo (/tl/; born November 13, 2004) is a Filipino actress.
 She is known for both her antagonist role in Prima Donnas as Brianna and her protagonist role in Underage as Chynna.

-Early life and career
+Early life and background

+Alejo was born on November 13, 2004.
 She studied senior high school in Manila Central University, under the Science, Technology, Engineering and Mathematics (STEM) strand.
 She finished senior high school.
 She currently studies bachelor's degree in medical technology in the same school.

+Career

 In April 2020, she wrote her first Wattpad novel titled "Unexpectedly In Love".

+Alejo was cast in December 2025 in the horror film Shake, Rattle & Roll Evil Origins (also known as Shake, Rattle & Roll XVII), an official entry in the 51st Metro Manila Film Festival (MMFF).
+Alejo was also in the romance-comedy film She Who Must Not Be Named which is toplined by Francine Diaz and Seth Fedelin (FranSeth).

+Other ventures

+Business

+In February 2025, she launched her own business venture called Haliya, a signature perfume line inspired by her deep love for niche, designer, and Middle Eastern scents.
+Named after the Bicolano goddess of the moon, she built the brand to channel an independent, fighting spirit as a young entrepreneur.